Death toll in India-Pakistan border bombing increases to 45 - police

-LAHORE, Pakistan Nov 2 The death toll in a suicide bombing at an India-Pakistan border crossing has risen to 45, police said on Sunday.
+LAHORE Pakistan The death toll in a suicide bombing at an India-Pakistan border crossing has risen to 45, police said on Sunday.

 "The death toll increased to 45," the provincial police chief in the Pakistani city of Lahore told Reuters.